mattermost/docs/source/manage/cloud-data-export.rst

 **Data**

 The migration only includes data from Channels.
-No Boards or Playbooks data is exported.
+No Playbooks data is exported.

 Migration process
 ^^^^^^^^^^^^^^^^^